Wondering how Caavo will work with your TV setup? Use our interactive compatibility guide to find out.

 - HDMI Cables: Caavo works with all HDMI cables.
 Please note, cables with large ferrite beads may not fit between the metal posts on the Caavo unit.
 It is recommended to use the included HDMI Extender with these cables.

 - IR Accessories: Caavo ships with a TV IR controller and IR over HDMI controller.
-It is recommended to use only the provided IR accessories with Caavo.
+For best performance, it is recommended to use only the IR accessories provided by Caavo.
+Please contact customer support at firstname.lastname@example.org if you need additional IR accessories beyond those provided with your Caavo.

 What kind of internet connection do I need?